cea-hpc/mpc/mpcframework/ROOT.md

 extension, only one table per node will be allocated instead of one table per core (if there is one MPI task per core) thus reducing the memory consumption by a factor equal to the number of cores per node.

-### MPI ###

-MPC’s implementation of MPI fully respects the MPI 1.3 standard.
-It also provides an efficient MPI_THREAD_MULTIPLE support (MPI2 feature).
-MPC’s communications are implemented in the following way: intra-node communications involve two tasks in a unique process (MPC’s default mode uses one process per node).
-These tasks use the optimized thread-scheduler polling method and thread-scheduler integrated collectives to communicate with each other.
-As far as inter-node communications are concerned, MPC uses direct access to the TCP or InfiniBand interconnect.
-MPC provides performances close to MPICH2 or OpenMPI, but with a much better support of hybrid programming models (e.g., MPI/PThreads, MPI/OpenMP, …) and lower memory consumption.\cite{perache2008mpc}

 Credits
 -------